peritus/bumpversion/README.rst

 Version-bump your software with a single command!

-bumpversion updates all version strings in your source tree by the correct increment, commits that change to git or Mercurial and tags it.
+A small command line tool to simplify releasing software by updating all version strings in your source code by the correct increment.
+Also creates commits and tags:

+- version formats are highly configurable
+- works without any VCS, but happily reads tag information from and writes commits and tags to Git and Mercurial if available
+- not specific to any programming language, just handles text files.

 .. image:: https://travis-ci.org/peritus/bumpversion.png?branch=master
   :target: https://travis-ci.org/peritus/bumpversion